 Securing MySQL 8.0 Installation

-Before we start using MySQL installation let’s secure mysql installation.
-MySQL shipped with utility named
+Before we start using MySQL installation let’s secure MySQL installation.
+MySQL shipped with a utility named

 Input root password that we already set on installation.